-Everglades City, Fla. – Not far from the chic shops lining the streets of downtown Naples and the sun-kissed sands of Marco Island is the only subtropical wilderness in the United States – the Everglades.
+Everglades City, Fla. – Not far from the chic shops lining the streets of downtown Naples and the sun-kissed sands of Marco Island is the only subtropical wilderness in the United States lies the western Everglades.

 Many people don't realize that the Everglades contains both temperate and tropical plant communities, including sawgrass prairies, mangrove and cypress swamps, pinelands and hardwood hammocks, along with marine and estuarine environments.
 The area is famous for its rich bird life, particularly large wading birds such as the roseate spoonbill, wood stork, great blue heron and a variety of egrets.

-There are many scenic drives through the western Everglades for spotting bird and animal life that are perfect for more restrained sightseers, but for those willing to delve a little deeper, there are several wonderful ways to truly experience Everglades National Park.
+There are many scenic drives through the western Everglades for spotting bird and animal life that are perfect for more restrained sightseers, but for those willing to delve a little deeper, there are several wonderful ways to truly experience the western Florida part of the Everglades in Big Cypress National Preserve and Fakahatchee Strand.
 Hikers who don't mind getting their feet wet should try a swamp walk and canoe and kayak paddlers will find endless opportunities for backcountry wilderness routes.

 Call it a swamp walk, slough (slew), slog or the more mirthful "muck-about," it all means getting your feet wet to explore the mysterious and strangely beautiful world of the cypress swamp in Southwest Florida.

 Within a 45-minute drive of Naples, you could be marveling at wild orchids, bromeliads and other rare exotic plants.

 Within a 45-minute drive of either Naples or Marco Island, you can be knee deep in the crystal clear water of a pristine cypress strand, marveling at native Florida orchids, bromeliads and other rare plants while birds and butterflies flit overhead and the wind gently wafts through the tall trees.